christopher-gilbert/checkout-kata/README.md

 * CheckoutService#addItem throws application exception if the basket doesn't exist, but IllegalArgumentException if the stock item doesn't exist.
   This keeps the code more fluent but is inconsistent - it isn't as trivial as I thought to just override the Kotlin requireNotNull functionality.
   It would be simple to ensure a consistent result, but slightly more tricky to do it elegantly.
-* Allowing setting of offers in the controller to override stored offers.
-It would be straightforward to do this, and is supported by the service interface.
+* Saving the basket on addition of each item addition is probably a bit outside the simple requirements, so I'd be tempted to ditch that, which would be a small simplification, and just explain here the problems it addresses as a potential improvement.

 ## Suggested Additional Functionality
 * I have not included any additional (but expected) properties in the domain model such as stock item name etc. To do so would involve unnecessary assumptions about these properties (eg is name a simple property, or is it made up of brand, product, size)